0abc/0abc-a22/readme.md

   * land traders have +10% gain;
   * battering rams have +50% wood cost, +50% maximum health, +4.0 garrison capacity, but also −20% movement speed.
 * Ptolemies:
+  * houses, corrals, farmsteads, and storehouses cost no resources but have +100% build time;
-  * barracks, blacksmiths, houses, and economic structures cost −100 wood but have +50% building time;
+  * blacksmiths, docks, markets, and military structures cost −50% wood but have +60% building time;
   * healers have +3 healing range;
   * battering rams have +20% wood cost, +20% maximum health, +2.0 garrison capacity, but also −10% movement speed;
   * temple technologies cost −30% resources and time.